 “California does a beautiful job in screening and identifying our children with hearing loss but fails miserably when it comes to treating them.
 I see this every day when I take care of children who are hard of hearing and the difference that a hearing aid makes in the lives and early development of these children.
 Without early access to hearing aids, children are at risk for speech, language, cognitive, educational, and social-emotional delays.
 I also see how devastating it is for parents who are unable to afford the treatment they know their child needs,” says Dr. Daniela Carvalho, MD, Medical Director of Surgical Services and Director of the Hearing Program at Rady Children’s Hospital-San Diego.

 “This bill is a better deployment of state resources supporting access to local pediatric providers within their medical homes, which is critical for families seeking care,” says Michelle Marciniak, Co-Chair, and Co-Founder of Let California Kids Hear, a co-sponsor of SB 635.

 Let California Kids Hear is a volunteer coalition whose mission is to ensure deaf and hard of hearing children have timely access to affordable hearing aids and pediatric specialists, enabling children to meet their developmental milestones and access instruction in the classroom.

 About Children Now

-Children Now is a non-partisan, whole-child research, policy development and advocacy organization dedicated to promoting children’s health and education in California.
-The organization also leads The Children’s Movement of California, a network of more than 2,900 direct service, parent, civil rights, faith-based and community groups dedicated to improving children’s well-being.
-Learn more about us at www.childrennow.org.
+Children Now is a non-partisan, whole-child research, policy development and advocacy organization dedicated to promoting children’s health, education and well-being in California.
+The organization also leads The Children’s Movement of California, a network of over 5,000 direct service, parent, youth, civil rights, faith-based and community groups dedicated to improving children’s well-being.